glfw/glfw/README.md

 ## Compiling GLFW

-GLFW itself requires only the headers and libraries for your window system.
+GLFW itself requires only the headers and libraries for your OS and window system.
 It does not need the headers for any context creation API (WGL, GLX, EGL, NSGL, OSMesa) or rendering API (OpenGL, OpenGL ES, Vulkan) to enable support for them.

 GLFW supports compilation on Windows with Visual C++ 2010 and later, MinGW and MinGW-w64, on macOS with Clang and on Linux and other Unix-like systems with GCC